ANNOUNCEMENT: Right Law Group Opens New Location, Attorney Matt Chaput Joins Team – Learn More

 It’s understandable to be afraid of going to jail.
 It’s also common to just want to “get it over with” and accept whatever plea bargain the D.A. throws your way.

-It’s normal to feel fear and embarrassment after being charged for a DUI, especially if this is your first DUI offense.
+It’s normal to feel fear and embarrassment after being charged with a DUI, especially if this is your first DUI offense.
 No one wants to deal with the uncertainty of facing criminal charges.

 A DUI case can derail your life and plans, but let any former prosecutor tell you: accepting a deal from the district attorney without first consulting an experienced criminal defense attorney is one of the biggest mistakes you can make.